defunctzombie/node-enchilada/README.md

 app.use(express.static(__dirname + '/public'));
 ```

+Now just visit any ```.js``` url which maps to a path under /public and the packaged file will be served.

 ## with ingredients

 No one likes a stale enchilada.
 Out in the real world, you want to leverage browser caching for rarely changing files.
+Imagine that your project uses files like jquery or [engine.io](https://github.com/LearnBoost/engine.io-client), these files don't change as much as your app code.
+It would be silly to keep sending them with every js file you serve up.
+Enchilada makes this easy to do.

 Just add the proper ingredients and your enchilada will be served up as you requested.